 - Selected Topics in Clinical Practice: Interpersonal Violence OR Behavioral Health Interventions Across Systems.

 Stipend Recipients will participate in the full-day CAP-BH Orientation prior to the fall semester.
-Date and time TBD and will be announced at or before the time of acceptance into the program.
+Date and time TBD and will be announced by the end of the spring semester.